-Authors who benefit from agent/publisher research services usually have submission materials (such as a query letter, book proposal, and/or book synopsis) prepared or at least in draft form.
+Authors who benefit from literary agent research and/or publisher research services usually have submission materials (such as a query letter, book proposal, and/or book synopsis) prepared or at least in draft form.
 Once we turn the list of 20 agents and/or publishers over to you, it is your responsibility to submit your materials and continue the process of finding an agent or publisher.
 Although we will point out any obvious errors or issues we find in your submission materials, we do not provide opinions or assurances about the viability of book projects and there is no guarantee that anyone on the list will accept your proposed book project.
 Please check out Jane Friedman's consulting services & courses (here) and her list of trusted resources (here) for help with these other issues.

 Here's an example of an agent research report.
 This is an abridged version.
 In a full version, 20 agents would be listed.
 You can see both parts of this report by clicking on their respective buttons below:

 - guarantee that anyone on the list will accept your book proposal

 What we can do:

 - targeted research in industry databases to find you the agents or publishers that fit your specific book project

 - provide a list of 20 agents and/or publishers to whom it makes sense for you to submit your work for consideration

 - offer tips on projects being sought by agents and editors in real time (if applicable to your project)